mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/Data_Processing/README.md

 # Data Processing

+All data was collected with joint efforts led by [Idea Maps Network](https://ideamapsnetwork.org/lagos-aos/)

 This folder contains python code used to extract, process of data used in this project

 1) Contextual_Features_Processing: